Strain driven migration of In during the growth of InAs/GaAs quantum posts

-More insight on the processes that are taking place can be obtained by the simulation of the QPs structure.
-For simplicity, we assume that a steady state has been reached with a constant amount of In segregating from layer to layer.
-The presence of the seed is neglected.
-The QPs are simulated as a stack of lens shaped QDs, 24 nm wide, 2 nm high, separated 1 nm from each other.
-This implies an overlap of consecutive QD layers, therefore the formation of the QPs.
+For simplicity, we consider that after several periods a steady state has been reached with a constant amount of In segregating from layer to layer.
+The presence of the seed is neglected, as it only affects the first periods of the QPs sequence.
+The QPs formation has been simulated by stacking lens shaped QDs, 24 nm wide, 2 nm high, and separated 3.5 ML ($\sim$1 nm) from each other.
+This implies an overlap of consecutive QD layers as required for the formation of the QPs.
 A homogeneous InGaAs alloy is assumed for the QPs (63\% In).
-The surrounding matrix is modeled as a 1 nm thick InGaAs layer with 24\% In that progressively reduces to 17\% during the growth of the next InAs layer.
-For simplicity, we consider in the simulation a homogeneous InGaAs alloy although a more complex profile, similar to Muraki's model, would be more realistic.
-Each period of this structure (QD + capping) has an In content equivalent to 0.2 nm of InAs once buried, similar to the nominal values used in the experiment.
-0.06 nm of InAs segregates from layer to layer.
-The accumulated stress that results from this simulation is also depicted in Fig.~\ref{fig:Fig3}a.
-As it can be seen, even with this idealized sequence, we can correctly reproduce the oscillations of the experimental curve.
+At each Ga deposition step, the surrounding matrix is modelled as a 3.5 ML thick InGaAs layer with 24\% In.
+This indium linearly reduces to 17\% during the growth of the next InAs layer, accounting for the melting and surface diffusion process described above.
+We consider in the simulation a homogeneous InGaAs alloy, without distinction between WL and capping, as it has been reported.\cite{li2007} The In atoms detached from the matrix, together with the new incoming atoms, are used to fabricate the new QD or left in the liquid-like phase during the In deposition step, and no further shape or composition change is considered for the QDs during capping.
+The liquid-like phase has no effect on the stress, playing only a role of In reservoir.
+Each period of this structure (QD + capping) has an In content equivalent to 0.7 ML of InAs once buried, matching the nominal values used in the experiment.